Khvicha Kvaratskhelia

-Khvicha Kvaratskhelia (ხვიჩა კვარაცხელია /ka/; born 12 February 2001) is a Georgian professional footballer who plays as a left winger for Ligue 1 club Paris Saint-Germain and the Georgia national team.
-Regarded as one of the best wingers in the world and one of the greatest Georgian players of all time, he is known for his dribbling, agility, and playmaking.
+Khvicha Kvaratskhelia (ხვიჩა კვარაცხელია; /ka/; born 12 February 2001) is a Georgian professional footballer who plays as a left winger for Ligue 1 club Paris Saint-Germain and captains the Georgia national team.
+Regarded as one of the best players in the world and as the greatest Georgian player of all time, he is known for his dribbling, agility, and playmaking.

 Kvaratskhelia started his senior career playing for Dinamo Tbilisi at age 16, before departing to Rustavi where he spent half a season.
 During his combined three-year tenure at Lokomotiv Moscow and Rubin Kazan, Kvaratskhelia won two consecutive Russian Premier League Best Young Player awards.
-Following a short spell at Dinamo Batumi, Kvaratskhelia signed for Napoli in 2022, and in his debut season helped the club to reach the quarter-finals of the UEFA Champions League for the first time ever, and win a first Serie A title in 33 years, finishing as the league's top assist provider.
-This saw him named Serie A Most Valuable Player and the Champions League's Young Player of the Season.

-After two-and-a-half years at Napoli, Kvaratskhelia joined French side PSG for €70 million in January 2025.
-He immediately became a focal player, as the club won a continental treble in his first season at the club; Kvaratskhelia scored in the Champions League final.
-He also won a second Serie A title having contributed to Napoli's title success in the first half of the same season.
+Following a short spell at Dinamo Batumi, Kvaratskhelia signed for Italian side Napoli in 2022, and in his debut season, he helped the club win their first Serie A title since 1990, being named Serie A's Most Valuable Player and the Champions League's Young Player of the Season.
+He joined French side Paris Saint-Germain for €70 million in January 2025.
+He immediately became a focal player, as the club won a continental treble in his first season there, scoring in the Champions League final.
+He won a second Champions League title the following season and was named the tournament's best player.

 Kvaratskhelia established himself for Georgia in all national youth teams, becoming a key player under different managers.
 He then became an integral part of the senior team after making his debut in 2019, and helped Georgia qualify for UEFA Euro 2024, the country's first ever major international tournament.

 Club career

 Early career

-Coming through the youth system, Kvaratskhelia began his senior career at Dinamo Tbilisi in 2017, making his senior debut against Kolkheti-1913 Poti, coming on as a 62nd minute substitute in a 1–1 draw on 29 September 2017.
+Coming through the youth system, Kvaratskhelia began his senior career at Dinamo Tbilisi in 2017, making his senior debut against Kolkheti-1913, coming on as a 62nd-minute substitute in a 1–1 draw on 29 September 2017.
 In total, Kvaratskhelia made five appearances in all competitions for Dinamo Tbilisi, scoring his first goal in a 1–0 win away to Shukura Kobuleti on 19 November 2017.

 In March 2018, Kvaratskhelia left Dinamo Tbilisi as a result of a contract dispute and subsequently signed for Rustavi on a free transfer.
 In April 2018, Kvaratskhelia was the subject of interest from German champions Bayern Munich and was in attendance for Bayern's 0–0 draw against Sevilla in the UEFA Champions League quarter-final.
 During the 2018 Erovnuli Liga season, Kvaratskhelia scored three goals across 18 appearances for Rustavi.

 In 2018, The Guardian named Kvaratskhelia among 60 best young players worldwide.